Biyinzika-Joshua-J/Biyinzika-Joshua-J/README.md

-# 🏄‍♂️ Joshua Biyinzika
+# 🏄‍♂️ Frontend developer

 **`Multifaceted Computer Scientist (Developer/Blogger/Chess fanatic)`**

-I'm a frontend developer passionate about crafting exceptional user interfaces with Next.js and React.js.
-I also write about tech on Linkedin, X and Medium.
+A frontend developer with experience in react, next js and typescript.
+I am an advocate for TDD with react testing library.

 ---